lidofinance/dc4bc/README.md

 * `./qr` A library for handling QR codes that encode pending Operations (which are used for communication between The Client, and the Airgapped machine);
 * `./storage` Two Bulletin Board implementations: File storage for local debugging and Kafka storage for real-world scenarios.

+# Related repositories

+* [kyber-bls12381](https://github.com/depools/kyber-bls12381) BLS threshold signature library based on kyber's BLS threshold signatures library
+* (bls12-381)[https://github.com/depools/bls12-381] high speed BLS12-381 implementation in go, based on kyber's one
+* (kyber)[https://github.com/corestario/kyber/] dkg library, fork of DEDIS' kyber library

 ## Moving parts

 ### Participants
 N participants, having a hot (connected to the network) node and a cold (airgapped) node.
-Participants all have two pair of keys: auth keys and encryption keys.
-PubAuthKey_i, PrivAuthKey_i, PubEncKey_i, PrivEncKey_i respectively Participant_i.
-Each participant also have a secret seed used to generate DKG messages.
+Participants all have two pair of keys for digital signatures: one for hot node and one for airgapped.
+PubHotKey_i, PrivHotKey_i, PubColdKey_i, PrivColdKey_i respectively for Participant_i.
+Each participant also have a secret seed used to generate DKG messages: given the same seed and the same inbound DKG messages participant's outbound messages are deterministic.

-Auth keys are stored on the hot node, encryption keys and a seed are stored on a cold node.
+Hot keys are stored on the network-connected node, cold keys and a seed are stored on an airgapped node.

 ### Conference call